jamesbondie/flare-vm/README.md

 * Windows Updates Disabled

 ## Installation instruction
 This section documents the steps to install FLARE-VM.
-You may also find usuful the [_Building a VM for Reverse Engineering and Malware Analysis!
+You may also find useful the [_Building a VM for Reverse Engineering and Malware Analysis!
 Installing the FLARE-VM_ video](https://www.youtube.com/watch?v=i8dCyy8WMKY).

 ### Pre-installation
 * Prepare a Windows 10+ virtual machine